Last Updated: December 5, 2025

 Limitations

-• Setup time: Took me about 4 hours to build and test all the workflows
+- Setup time: It took me about 4 hours to build and test all the workflows

-If you’re not comfortable with technical setup or don’t want to maintain your own system, stick with one of the SaaS alternatives I covered above.
+If you’re not comfortable with technical setup or don’t want to maintain your own system, sticking with one of the SaaS alternatives above will likely be a better experience.

-But if you want maximum control, minimal ongoing costs, and don’t mind getting your hands dirty?
-Building your own system is absolutely worth it.
+But if you want maximum control, minimal ongoing SaaS costs, and don’t mind getting your hands dirty, building your own system can be very rewarding.

 Which One Should You Choose?

 Clay isn’t going anywhere.
-But these alternatives prove there’s real competition out there, often at better price points or with more specialized features for specific use cases.
+But these alternatives show that there’s meaningful competition in the market, often at better price points or with more specialized features for specific use cases.